-This program is designed for students to learn about the problems in the world with a global perspective that sees the Earth as a single system.
-Students will acquire some basic knowledge on economics, business administration, law, political science, and sociology through courses on international relations theory, foreign aid, environmental issues, international economy, and marketing.
-Furthermore, students have the opportunity to gain hands-on experiences by taking classes such as "Model United Nations" and "Community Engagement".
-This program aims to foster individuals who can potentially contribute in solving various global issues by equipping them with education and practical skills in the social sciences.
+This program is designed for students to learn about problems in the world with a global perspective that sees the Earth as a single system.
+Students will acquire some basic knowledge of economics, business administration, law, political science, and sociology through courses on international relations theory, foreign aid, environmental issues, international economy, and marketing.
+Furthermore, students have the opportunity to gain hands-on experience by taking classes such as "Model United Nations" and "Community Engagement".
+This program aims to foster individuals who can potentially contribute to solving various global issues by equipping them with education and practical skills in the social sciences.

-Students will obtain specialized knowledge that they can utilize across the globe by taking courses such as international relations, economics, and accounting that are taught in English, and having groupworks and discussions in English with students from all over the world.
-All the specialized department subjects are taught in English, while students have the choice to take liberal Arts subjects in Japanese.
-Through the integration of the humanities (such as cross-cultural understanding) and the social sciences (such as international relations theory and business administration), this curriculum system builds the background for those aspiring to compete in the global scene.
+Students will obtain specialized knowledge that they can utilize across the globe by taking courses such as international relations, economics, and accounting that are taught in English, and doing groupwork and holding discussions in English with students from all over the world.
+All the specialized department subjects are taught in English, while students have the choice to take Liberal Arts subjects in Japanese.
+Through the integration of the humanities (such as cross-cultural understanding) and the social sciences (such as international relations theory and business administration), this curriculum builds a solid background for those aspiring to compete in the global scene.